An edition of: WaterAtlas.org

 Be informed about important water-related news with implications in Sarasota County and elsewhere

-Learn about neighborhoods that are actively involved in projects to improve water quality and habitat diversity
+Learn about Sarasota's Neighborhood Environmental Stewardship Teams that are actively involved in projects in their neighborhoods

 Discover the beauty and importance of seagrass habitats, and sign up to help monitor their health